george-oakling/GoogleMap/docs/index.md

 {control googleMap}
 ```

-You must include JQuery before the {control googleMap}, or if you iuse scripts block, or janmarek/webloader, you should use alternative component rendering, which is mentioned below.
+You must include JQuery before the {control googleMap}, or if you use scripts block, or janmarek/webloader, you should use alternative component rendering, which is mentioned below.

 There is no need for additional parameters, but usually you want to add some actions and handlers to map.